DualSpark/cloudformation-environmentbase/README.md

 environmentbase create
 ```

 This will generate the cloudformation templates using your updated config.
+It will save them both to S3 in your template bucket as well as locally.
+You can use the config `template.include_timestamp` setting to toggle whether or not a timestamp will be included the template filenames (This can be useful for keeping versioned templates, it is enabled by default).
 Then run:

 ```bash
 environmentbase deploy
 ```

 This will create a cloudformation stack from your generated template on [AWS](https://console.aws.amazon.com/cloudformation/)

+You can use the config setting `global.monitor_stack` to enable real time tracking of the event stream from the stack deployment.
+You can then enable `global.write_stack_outputs` to automatically save all the stack outputs to a local file as they are brought up in AWS.
+You can also hook into the stack event stream with your own scripting using the `stack_event_hook()` function in environmentbase.
+Simply override this function in your controller and inject any real time deployment scripting.

 You may run the following command to delete your stack when you are done with it: